-6.16 The declaration of dividends, interest and other similar payments (“distribution payments”) by an applicant issuer must be announced immediately in terms of 6.20.
+6.21 The declaration of dividends, interest and other similar payments (“distribution payments”) by an applicant issuer must be announced immediately in terms of 6.20.

-6.17 If a decision is made not to declare distribution payments and is price sensitive it must be announced immediately.
+6.22 A decision not to declare distribution payments, which is price sensitive, must be announced immediately.

 Capitalisation issues and scrip dividend